paramify/evidence-fetchers/docs/archive/old_system_documentation.md

 ## Recent Changes (2025)

-- **Script-Level Evidence Objects:**
+- **Script-Level Evidence Sets:**
-  - Each helper script now uploads its own evidence file to a dedicated Evidence Object in Paramify, rather than grouping by family.
+  - Each helper script now uploads its own evidence file to a dedicated Evidence Set in Paramify, rather than grouping by family.
-  - Evidence Object names are concise (no redundant 'Evidence' suffix).
+  - Evidence Set names are concise (no redundant 'Evidence' suffix).
-  - Instructions for each Evidence Object now include the exact script name and all AWS CLI/API/kubectl commands executed to generate the evidence.
+  - Instructions for each Evidence Set now include the exact script name and all AWS CLI/API/kubectl commands executed to generate the evidence.

 - **CSV Output Removed:**
   - All CSV output and parameters have been removed from helper scripts and orchestrators.
 JSON is now the sole output format for evidence.